 Using SCAMPER to Spark Creativity in Gifted Writers

-I recently discovered a creative thinking framework that instantly clicked for me as an ELA teacher—and it might become one of my favorite tools for working with gifted students.
+I recently discovered a creative thinking framework that clicked right away for me as an ELA teacher, and it might become one of my favorite tools for working with gifted students!
 It’s called SCAMPER, and while it’s often used in business and design thinking, it has incredible potential in the classroom, especially for writing.

 What is SCAMPER?